By Kirsten Lopez

 With regard to considerations for plants used in basketry, one might consider the ease of preparation for use like whether they can be split without much fuss, the texture of the plant, and strength of the fibers in relation to what the final product will be used for.
 Some of these qualities are determined by the quality of the soil, how crowded the plant are by other vegetation, cobbles in the ground, water availability, and how thin or deep the soil is.
 Ethnographically, people of the American West from the Klamath to the Paiute and others have maintained groves and stands of plants used for basketry materials including willow, bracken fern, and other species to promote the desired characteristics (Fulkerson and Curtis 1995; Mathewson 2014; Wheat 1984).
 More often than not these locations are still known, but no longer accessible due to development, agriculture, or just plain old private property fence lines that prevent proper maintenance and care by the people who have done so since time immemorial.

-Whether these ethnographically known practices extend as far back as the late Pleistocene cannot be said with confident from western science, but it also cannot be ruled out.
+Whether these ethnographically known textile practices extend as far back as the late Pleistocene cannot be said with confidence from western science, but it also cannot be ruled out.
 We know very little about the history of the practice of textile crafting in the west, especially going back that far in time.
 What we do know is that people were leaving textiles in cave sites by at least 12,600 calendar BP (years before present) and in some places these very old textiles, around 10,000 years old are finer and larger than those made historically, making the assumption that linear progression from simple to complex textiles occurred with increasing social complexity, suspect (Fowler and Hattori 2008).The histories and knowledge bases for these practices are kept in the oral histories and traditions of each tribe, sometimes to be shared, other times to be kept close within the practice (and such decisions need to be respected).
 Often the process of caring for the plants and the soils they grow in are surrounded by lore and relationships with the spirit realm.
 Here the entanglement between the spiritual and the mundane cannot easily be separated as many western scientists would like them to be, as they may very well be deeply connected to place and ancestors.

 These deeper involvements in the creation of basketry envelopes a larger practice than merely picking plants.
 The practice of textile craft incorporates the plants and groves and landscapes into the lives of the people that goes beyond the western understanding of material resources, and instead becomes a larger meshwork of landscape, practice, material culture, and embodiment (Linda M. Hurcombe 2014; Ingold 2000).